jneidel/jneidel.com/README.md

 - renamed RSS feeds to `rss.xml`
 - hide articles with `excludeRss: true` in the front matter from rss feed
 - set Lastmod value based on last commit date
+- if date is not to be shown, but dateUpdated is show dateUpdated despite `date = dateUpdated`

 ## Copyright